-- Uplift Friends: Every day I’ll be reaching out to at least one friend to see how they are doing.
+- Help My Friends: Every day I’ll be reaching out to at least one friend to see how they are doing.
 When appropriate, I will work to uplift them and provide useful advice to their lives.

-- Networking: Each day I’ve resolved to reach out and connect with someone just beyond my reach.
+- Meet New People: Each day I’ve resolved to reach out and connect with someone just beyond my reach.
 My primary goal here is to meet and build relationships with new people.
 But I will also reach out to old friends too.

 - Record Food Intake: I am using MyFitnessPal.
-And I plan to meticulously record every morsel of food I ingest.
+And I meticulously record every morsel of food I ingest.

 While it is unrealistic to expect overnight results, “Don’t Break The Chain” is a simple personal development ritual designed to help you establish habits to get you where you need to go.